 Long Video Generation

-Capable of generating videos with 2,300 frames in 5 minutes (7.6 fps)
+Capable of generating videos with 2,300 frames in 5 minutes (7.6 fps) 100 times faster than the prior methods *

 Comparison with Previous Methods *